collincrisostomo/collincrisostomo/README.md

 **`Software Engineer / Software QA Analyst`**

-A reliable professional with four years of experience in the customer service and technology industries.
+A reliable professional with five years of experience in the customer service and technology industries.
 Specializing in administrative task management (documents, emails, reports, and tickets), conducting quality assurance and software testing, resulting in improvements to existing processes and reports for more accurate and efficient results for the project.